dalemartyn/dalestillman.com/src/work/2017-05-12-charnwood-brewery.md

 color_dark: "#628e96"
 ---

 I was a big fan of Charnwood Brewery, having sampled their beers in local pubs.
-I liked the artwork and branding, which did a great job of conveying local -- with its use of their mascot Clarence the fox (foxes being used as a symbol of the region).
+I liked the artwork and branding, which did a great job of conveying 'local' with its use of their mascot Clarence the fox (foxes being used as a symbol of the region).
 It's fun and playful, a well-designed brand that isn't taking itself too seriously.
 In fact, Charnwood Brewery was the main reason I joined _[a dozen eggs][1]_.
 So I was happy when I got the opportunity to build their new website not long after I joined.

 <figure>
   <div class="c-image-background u-rounded">